AriannaRonci/Librachain/README.md

 # swsb-project
-Software Security and Blockchain course project
+Software Security and Blockchain course project.
+The goal is implementing blockchain sharding by splitting the distributed ledger into multiple blockchains.